 Over the past year, we’ve conducted numerous head-to-head comparisons vs. other market solutions, using both our held-out test sets as well as evaluations using data from some of our largest clients.
 In all of these studies, Hive’s models came out well ahead of all the other models tested.

-Figures 6 and 7 show data in a recent study conducted with one of our clients, Reddit.
+Figures 6 and 7 show data in a recent study conducted with one of our most prominent clients, Reddit.
 For this study, Hive processed 15,000 randomly selected images through our new model, as well as the top three public cloud players: Amazon Rekognition, Microsoft Azure, and Google Cloud’s Vision API.

 At recall 90%, Hive precision is 99%; public clouds range between 68 and 78%.
 This implies that our relative error rate is between 22x and 32x lower!